stelzinga/MF/MGT_80.Tools.md

 Controlling
 Reflects Management Function Controlling, and serves as a scribble section for aspects of this Management Function.
 In most cases it just points to [MGt: 04.Controlling], but during the performance of the Management Cycle, ideas, small projects to improve Controlling can be collected here, and later ported to the permanent note or to MSS.

-Day
-Serves as a temporary capture of meeting minutes for meetings not formalised through any dedicated notes, see [## MC].
-It should have an L2 section per meeting.

-Report
-An L1 section that serves as a permanent storage of Reports.
-This may not be useful if reports are sent via Mail, in which case an archive of mails can function as repository of past reports.
-It should have an L2 section per Report in the format yyyymmdd as the date the report was finalised and sent.
-The idea is to cut-paste data from the sections under Management Cycle (Myself, Staff xxx,...) to build the report.
 ________________________________________
 ## BuJo MSS (Software)
 MSS, see [## MSS], has 7 Sheets implementing the BuJo concepts discussed above to the Managerial 7, see [MGT: 99.Legend ## Management Cycle].
 BuJO MSS is essentially BuJo logic implemented within the MSS framework.